EMDR in Thailand

 EMDR is mainly recommended for people who suffer from PTSD symptoms or living with overwhelming traumatic recollections.
 Hence, EMDR can be beneficial if you find it hard to talk and share the trauma you’ve encountered.

-Up to now, insufficient evidence promotes the effectiveness of EMDR for other mental health conditions, but some researchers have suggested that EMDR could possibly have benefits individuals with a history of trauma along with certain symptoms such as
+Up to now, there is insufficient evidence to promote the effectiveness of EMDR for other mental health conditions, but some researchers have suggested that EMDR could possibly have benefits for individuals with a history of trauma along with certain symptoms such as:

 Bipolar disorder